A spectacular recovery in commodity prices has brought with it a reemergence of activity across the mining and metals industry.

 AWARDS & RECOGNITION

-Major Brazilian miner in its port and rail infrastructure in Mozambique and Malawi linking up the Moatize coal mine.
+Major Brazilian miner and Japanese trading house in its landmark port and rail infrastructure in Mozambique and Malawi linking up the Moatize coal mine.

 Essar Steel chapter 11